boazbk/tcs/lec_03_computation.md

 1. We can make the definition of an algorithm fully formal, and so give a precise mathematical meaning to statements such as "Algorithm $A$ computes function $F$".

 2. While the choice of $NAND$ is arbitrary, and we could just as well chose some other functions, we will also see this choice does not matter much.
 Our notion of an algorithm is not more restrictive because we only think of $NAND$ as a basic step.
-We have already seen that allowing $AND$,$OR$, $NOT$ as basic operations will not add any power (because we can compute them from $NAND$'s via [univnandonethm](){.ref}).
+We have already seen that allowing $AND$, $OR$, $NOT$ as basic operations will not add any power (because we can compute them from $NAND$'s via [univnandonethm](){.ref}).
 We will see that the same is true for addition, multiplication, and essentially every other operation that could be reasonably thought of as a basic step.

 3. It turns out that we can and do compute such "$NAND$ based algorithms" in the real world.
 First of all, such an algorithm is clearly well specified, and so can be executed by a human with a pen and paper.
 Second, there are a variety of ways to _mechanize_ this computation.
 We've already seen that we can write Python code that corresponds to following such a list of instructions.
 But in fact we can directly implement operations such as $NAND$, $AND$, $OR$, $NOT$ etc.. via electronic signals using components known as _transistors_.
 This is how modern electronic computers operate.

 In the remainder of this chapter, we will begin to answer some of these questions.
-We will see more example of the power of simple operations like $NAND$ (or equivalently, $AND$/$OR$/$NOT$, as well as many other choices) to compute more complex operations including addition, multiplication, sorting and more.
+We will see more example of the power of simple operations like $NAND$ (or equivalently, $AND$, $OR$, $NOT$, as well as many other choices) to compute more complex operations including addition, multiplication, sorting and more.
 We will then discuss how to _physically implement_ simple operations such as NAND using a variety of technologies.
-Finally we will define _The NAND programming language_ that will be our formal model of computation.
+Finally we will define the _NAND programming language_ that will be our formal model of computation.

-## From NAND to infinity and beyond..
+## From NAND to infinity and beyond...

 We have seen that using $NAND$, we can compute $AND$, $OR$, $NOT$ and $XOR$.
 But this still seems a far cry from being able to add and multiply numbers, not to mention more complex programs such as sorting and searching, solving equations, manipulating images, and so on.